Wisconsin Bounty Hunter Guide: Requirements and Steps

 1. Complete the application.

-To become a licensed private investigator in Wisconsin, you must complete the Wisconsin private investigator license application (Form 469).
+To become a licensed private detective in Wisconsin, you must complete the Wisconsin private detective license application (Form 469).
 As of April 2016, the license and application fees are $202.
 Veterans may have their fee waived by the Department.
 Your digital electronic fingerprints must be submitted with your application; a $39.25 fee (as of April 2016) will be applied.
 When registering for fingerprinting, you should use the code “FPWISecurity.”
 You must submit your licensure application within 14 days of submitting your fingerprints.